Before you even begin your SaaS SEO strategy, you’ll first want to optimize your website for search engines, also known as technical SEO.

 Mobile friendliness is how your site is designed and optimized to render on a mobile device, such as a smartphone or tablet.

-Simply put, optimizing your website to be mobile-friendly, means your website content can shrink down to fit on any screen while allowing users to view all elements of your content.
+Optimizing your website to be mobile-friendly means your website content can shrink to fit on any screen while allowing users to view all elements of your content.

 KCoXK0QSD8JkMoj6qMt6fCw32Znc6XxuTeDaDhqEXaON 7D mfPyMBrcLPlG9LC8 SKAMtGJ82N v Cyyib1NK2yOZ YSS54kQLwYCOak4gPohbWNrxgQQ1JR DO18Hof9ELuq7ELEz7LyDzMeK32lI

-You’ll want to make sure your text isn’t too small to read, clickable elements are properly spaced, and the content is fully visible on a mobile screen.
+You’ll want to ensure your text isn’t too small to read, clickable elements are correctly spaced, and the content is fully visible on a mobile screen.

-You can use Google Search Console to identify any pages that have mobile usability issues.
+You can use Google Search Console to identify pages with mobile usability issues.

-But in actuality, you don’t want to fix mobile usability on a page-by-page basis.
+But you don’t want to fix mobile usability on a page-by-page basis.
 Instead, you’ll want to make your entire website mobile-friendly.

 This can be done by using a responsive web design.

-Mobile-friendliness is a ranking signal for search engines, so it’s something you will not want to ignore.
+Mobile-friendliness is a ranking signal for search engines, so you will not want to ignore it.

 To optimize your website to the fullest, you’ll also need to optimize your site’s page speed.